ramonzx6/ramonzx6/README.md

 📖 Currently, i'm pursuing a degree in Systems Analysis and Development at the Rio de Janeiro State University.

-💭 I'm really into fantasy-related things, such as MMORPG games, Lord of the Rings, etc.
+💭 I'm really into fantasy-related things, such as books, movies, MMORPG games, etc.

 <br>